 Plus, the zero trust system should enrich network traffic content by adding identity and context before feeding it into the monitoring tools.
 This will enhance their ability to detect and alert incidents, thus improving response.

 What are the Extended Zero Trust Principles?

 DevSecOps team must take security a notch further to achieve an enterprise-class Zero Trust environment.

 1. Ensuring all components support APIs for event and data exchange.

 With disparate systems, DevSecOps teams must standardize all communications for extensibility.
 A Zero Trust system should enforce a holistic security policy where nothing will be a silo anymore.
 As stated by the first policy of the core principle, all components of the ecosystem must be able to integrate with one another.

-These integrations will not only help in exchanging data and information, but also initiate a response to security events.
-(3rd core principle)..Every siloed component adds friction, thus diminishing the effectiveness of a Zero Trust system.
-Whereas, every IT component integrated with the ecosystem will add value.
+These integrations will not only help in exchanging data and information but also initiate a response to security events.
+(3rd core principle).
+Every siloed component adds friction, thus diminishing the effectiveness of a Zero Trust system.
+On the other hand, every IT component integrated with the ecosystem adds value.